 In November 2016, the FASB issued a standards update aimed at promoting consistency in the classification and presentation of changes in restricted cash on the statement of cash flows.
-Previously, there was diversity in practice as to whether the change in restricted cash was included in the reconciliation of beginning-of-period and end-of-period total cash amounts shown on the statement of cash flows.
-The amendments require that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, as well as amounts described as restricted cash on the balance sheet.
-This guidance is effective for fiscal years beginning after December 15, 2017 and interim periods within those fiscal years.
-Early adoption is permitted.
-The amendments must be applied using a retrospective transition method to each period presented.
-The adoption of this guidance in 2018 will not have a material impact on the consolidated financial statements.
+Previously, there was diversity in practice as to whether the change in restricted cash was included in the reconciliation of beginning-of-period and end-of-period total cash amounts shown on the statements of cash flows.
+The amendments require that statements of cash flows explain the change during the period in the total of cash, cash equivalents, as well as amounts described as restricted cash on the consolidated balance sheets.
+This guidance was adopted on January 1, 2018 using the retrospective approach.
+The statements of cash flows show a decrease in cash balances of \$528.8 million for 2018, a decrease in cash balances of \$54.3 million for 2017 and an increase in cash balances of \$165.2 million for 2016.

-In March 2017, the FASB issued a standards update that will change certain presentation and disclosure requirements for employers that sponsor defined benefit pension as well as other postretirement benefit plans.
-Under current accounting rules, defined benefit pension cost and postretirement benefit cost (net benefit cost) comprise several components that reflect different aspects of an employer's financial arrangements as well as the cost of benefits provided to the employees.
-Those components are aggregated for reporting in the financial statements within compensation and benefits on the income statement.
-The amendments in the update require that the service cost component is reported in the same line as other compensation costs, whereas the other components of net benefit cost are required to be presented in the income statement separately from the service cost component.
-The amendments are effective for reporting periods beginning after December 15, 2017.
-Early adoption is permitted as of the beginning of an annual period for which financial statements have not been issued.
-The company will change the presentation of certain components of pension cost upon adoption of this guidance in 2018; however, this change will not have a material impact on the consolidated financial statements.
+In March 2017, the FASB issued a standards update that changes certain presentation and disclosure requirements for employers that sponsor defined benefit pension as well as other postretirement benefit plans.
+Defined benefit pension cost and postretirement benefit cost (net benefit cost) are comprised of several components that reflect different aspects of an employer's financial arrangements as well as the cost of benefits provided to the employees.
+Under previous accounting guidance, those components were aggregated for reporting in the financial statements within compensation and benefits on the consolidated statements of income.
+The amendments in the update require that the service cost component is reported in the same line as other compensation costs, whereas the other components of net benefit cost are required to be presented on the consolidated statements of income separately from the service cost component.
+This update was adopted on January 1, 2018 with retrospective application to the earliest period presented.
+Total net pension expense remains unchanged upon adoption of the standards update.
+Following the reclassification, pension expense consists of the following for the periods presented: